 Rubies are a fiery staple of the gemstone world.
 For centuries, rubies have been at the forefront of luxury and lore.
 What sets this stone apart from less prized gemstones is ruby's inherent beauty.
 But there's more to rubies than just a beautiful guise.
 Whether its biblical references or cases of mistaken identity, ruby is a gemstone you'll want to know more and more about.
 These interesting ruby facts will uncover some of the intrigues behind July's birthstone.

-What is Ruby and Where is it Found?
+What Is a Ruby and Where Are They Found?

 Ruby is one of the four precious gemstones.
 The others are emerald, sapphire, and diamond.
 Ruby comes from the Latin "rubens" meaning red.

 Rubies are made of corundum.
 Corundum comes in many other colors, but those colors are classified as sapphires.
 Pink corundum is sometimes referred to as pink sapphire and other times is referred to as pink ruby depending on the hue, region, and personal opinion.
 Ruby gets its red coloring from trace amounts of chromium.

 Ruby measures 9 on the Mohs Scale of Hardness, second only to diamond and matched with sapphire.
 This makes ruby an extremely hard and durable gemstone.

 Rubies symbolize power and protection.
 When worn as a talisman, ruby was believed to help protect warriors in battle.
 One more modern allusion to this legend is in The Wizard of Oz.
 Dorthy's ruby slippers were thought to protect her from evil.

 Rubies are referenced four different times in the bible.
 The Bible associates these gems with beauty and wisdom.